Levintsky/ML-tutorial/Generative/Progressive.md

 		- Reconstruction loss: Ls for (dx, dy)
 		- Lp for (p1, p2, p3)
 		- KL: z with zero-mean, unit-variance Gaussian
-- Ha, D. and Eck, D. Oph a neural representation of sketch drawings.
-ICLR'18
 - Xie, N., Hachiya, H., and Sugiyama, M. Artist agent: A reinforcement learning approach to automatic stroke generation in oriental ink painting.
 ICML 2012
 	- Ink Painting.
 	- Brush as an agent.
 Train with REINFORCE.